prheenan/Research/Personal/EventDetection/Docs/paper/drafts_biophys/drafts/scratch_md/scratch_prheenan.md

 The following two data sets were hand-annotated for the purposes of determining algorithm event detection performance:

-- A publically available polyprotein dataset @walder_robert_rapid_nodate
+- A publically available polyprotein dataset @walder_robert_rapid_nodate.
 - A 650nm dsDNA dataset taken for this paper (see {#ref_sec:SampleDetails}).

 Statistics on the data sets and the annotated events are in {#ref_sec:SampleDetails}